Being an Accountant is the Most Interesting Job in the World!!

 Thus far, I have only looked at the reasons why a particular career in accounting might be more interesting than you had thought – and the best thing about an accounting qualification is the doors that it can open.

 Every business of any size needs an accountant.
 The Channel Islands are lucky to have a wide variety of employers that can offer a varied and interesting career to an accountant – both within the Finance industry and outside.
-Specsavers, Healthspan and Sandpiper are just a few examples of large local employers who have significant finance teams.
+Specsavers and Healthspan are just a couple of examples of larger local employers who have significant finance teams.

 What about if you have your sights set on a career outside of the Islands?
 Again, accountancy could offer you that opportunity.
 Many of the larger accounting firms offer newly qualified staff the chance to experience working in other countries, with opportunities in London, Australia, the Cayman Islands and the United States not uncommon.
 If you prefer to ‘go it alone’ accounting qualifications are recognised internationally, and demonstrate to a potential employer that you are prepared (and able) to go to the effort required to pass technically challenging exams.

 It is also worth bearing in mind that obtaining an accounting qualification – and following that up with some solid accounting experience – might be only the first step on your career path.
-A finance background is a great route to senior positions in large companies – statistics released for FTSE 100 companies show that, at May 2015, 52% of Chief Executives have an accountancy background.
+A finance background is a great route to senior positions in larger companies – statistics released for FTSE 100 companies show that, at February 2018, 51% of Chief Executives have a finance background.

 Also in this section